 Place the chalk in a sandwich or freezer bag with the air removed (we double-bagged ours to prevent the chalk dust from getting everywhere), then encourage them to break it by any means they can think of.
 They can use a rolling pin, whack the bag with a hammer or even throw the bag on the ground and try to crush the chalk by stomping on it!

 And since a lot of sidewalk chalk paint recipes call for crushed chalk, you can even use it for another activity once your child is done with it!
-If you plan on doing this, just make sure to place different colours in separate bags to avoid ending up with muddy-coloured chalk paint.
+If you plan on doing this, just make sure to place different colors in separate bags to avoid ending up with muddy-colored chalk paint.

 13. Tearing Off Crayon Wrappers

-What are you favourite ways to channel your toddler’s destructive energies?
+What are you favorite ways to channel your toddler’s destructive energies?
 Sound off in the comments below!

 Related Toddler Activities